njwest/React-Router-Bulma-Boilerplate/README.md

 # React-Router-Bulma-Boilerplate
-A boilerplate React web app created with react-create-app, Bulma CSS in /public, and React Router-DOM set up
+A boilerplate React web app created with react-create-app, Bulma CSS in `/public` and  in `/node_modules`, and React Router-DOM set up

 ### Installation